Linear-time logics -- a coalgebraic perspective: Introduction

 \section{Introduction}

-Linear time temporal logics such as LTL (see e.g.~\cite{Vardi95}) or the linear time $\mu$-calculus (see e.g.~\cite{Dam1992}), originally interpreted over non-deterministic models, have been successfully adapted to quantitative transition system models \cite{Vardi99,FAELLA200861,Droste2012}.
-These logics specify qualitative properties of paths in a (quantitative) transition system, and depending on the type of branching, have either a qualitative semantics (in the case of non-deterministic branching) or a quantitative semantics (in the case of probabilistic or weighted branching).
-Despite commonalities, which extend to the associated automata-based verification techniques, a general and uniform account of linear time logics and their use in formal verification is still missing.
+Linear-time temporal logics such as LTL (see e.g.~\cite{Vardi95}) or the linear-time $\mu$-calculus (see e.g.~\cite{Vardi88,Dam1992}), originally interpreted over non-deterministic models, have been successfully adapted to quantitative transition system models \cite{Vardi99,FAELLA200861,Droste2012}.
+These logics specify qualitative properties of paths in a (quantitative) transition system, and depending on the type of branching present in the models, have either a qualitative semantics (in the case of non-deterministic branching) or a quantitative one (in the case of probabilistic or weighted branching).
+Despite commonalities, which extend to the associated automata-based verification techniques, a general and uniform account of linear-time logics and their use in formal verification is still missing.
+Such an account would ultimately support the development of verification tools that are applicable to a wider class of models, thereby extending the scope of automated verification to include complex systems with a variety of quantitative features and correctness/optimality concerns.
+Extensions include (i) resource-aware systems, which associate \emph{costs} to the different actions a system can take, and where the goal is to achieve the desired behaviour with minimal cost, and (ii) systems whose executions are \emph{tree-shaped}, that is, an action can result in several successor states; the latter is needed e.g.~to model systems whose structure evolves dynamically (see (\ref{dyn}) of Example~\ref{ex:lin-beh}).